TrustedFirmwareWebsite/website/_posts/blog/2023-02-27-TF-M-TechOverview.md

 **White Paper: Trusted Firmware-M (TF-M) Technical Overview**
 =============================================================

-A very nice technical overview has been created with the goal of heling software developers to become more familiar with Trusted Firmware-M
+A technical overview document has been written to help software developers to be more familiar with the Trusted Firmware-M.

 To access this white paper, please click [here](/docs/TrustedFirmware-MTechnicalOverviewQ1-2023.pdf)